Gain in Performance of Teleportation with Uniformity-breaking Distributions: Effects of prior information on fidelity

 On the other hand, BD states having rank-3 do not possess any axial symmetry.
 If the mixing probabilities are $p, q$, and $1-p-q$, with $p$ being the maximal weight, the corresponding correlation matrix is $-\text{diag} \lbrace 2p -1, 1-2q, 2(p+q) -1 \rbrace$.
 Although one can use the correlation matrix elements to straightforwardly compute the average fidelity using Eq. \eqref{eq:fidgenpolar}, for purposes of illustration, we choose $q = \frac{1-p}{2}$ which provides some mathematical simplifications without compromising on the physical insights.
 For a given, $\theta_0$, the critical value of $p$ for this class of BD states reads as

 For $\theta_0 = \pi/3$, we get $p^*(\theta_0 = \pi/3) = 19/29$ and the corresponding critical entanglement is $2p^*(\theta_0 = \pi/3) - 1 = 9/29$, thereby providing a range of $p$ for which the entangled BD states are not useful for standard teleportation when inputs are chosen from the polar cap distribution.
 Recall the corresponding critical entanglement value for the Werner states was $3/8 > 9/29$.
 Similar examples can also be found from the sector of BD states with rank-4 which houses both axially symmetric states and ones which do not possess such symmetry.
 Unlike arbitrary rank-1 states and rank-2 BD states, these examples show that prior information contained in the polar cap distribution does not enhance the standard teleportation fidelity in case of higher rank BD states since a finite gap opens up where a critical value of non-zero entanglement is required to extract a non-classical value of average fidelity.

-The above treatment also show that the example of Werner states is not a standalone one.
-Note at this point that the BD states are the ones that yielded the maximal average fidelity for a given value of entanglement in the case of uniformly distributed inputs \cite{horo'99}.
-The above results possibly indicates that for these classes of states, to obtain higher teleportation fidelity than the one with uniform distribution, one has to go beyond the standard teleportation scheme.
+We now present an explanation why prior information (in terms of polar cap distribution of inputs) in the case for BD states of rank $> 2$ is not enough for obtaining quantum advantage.
+In particular, we take up an example of a rank-$4$ axially symmetric BD state for our purpose of demonstration.
+To understand this, let us briefly recall the reason behind the quantum advantage for certain other examples considered before, when the inputs come from a polar cap.
+It simply follows from Eq. \eqref{eq:fidgenpolar} that for those shared resource states, input states chosen near the poles are teleported with higher fidelities compared to inputs near the equator of the Bloch sphere.
+The enhancement relies precisely on this fact of symmetry matching where the input distribution coincides with the region of the Bloch sphere for which the shared resource state teleports states with better than average fidelities.